decred/dcrdocs/docs/getting-started/user-guides/dcrctl-basics.md

 dcrctl --wallet getnewaddress
 ```

 This will generate and return a new payment address.
-If you wish to minimize address reuse, use this command to get a new address for each transaction you wish to recieve.
+To minimize address reuse, use this command to get a new address for each transaction you wish to receive.

 ---